December 13th, 2018

 August 13th, 2018

-EuroTube partners with Creabeton Matériaux, a company of Vigier, to develop next-generation tube technologies that enable vacuum maglev transportation infrastructure
+EuroTube partners with Creabeton Matériaux, a company of Vigier, to develop next-generation tube technologies

 With its experience Creabeton Matériaux supports EuroTube’s leading efforts to develop its proprietary application of carbon-reinforced concrete tubes and to demonstrate its feasibility for a 3km-long tube and test track with a full-scale industrial prototype of the tube shell.